ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 ![fig7](Figures/07.png)

 4. A 'Preview Changes' window will appear.
 Click the 'Apply' button to confirm and proceed with the changes to the solution.
-The installation of the NuGet package will commence and complete shortly.
+The installation of the NuGet package will complete.
 5. Finally, in the 'License Acceptance' window that appears, click the 'I Accept' button to agree to the terms and complete the installation process.

-After installing the NuGet package, we proceed to modify the application view.
+After installing the NuGet package, proceed to modify the application view.
 The views of the Xamarin Forms applications are designed with the help of the XAML declarative markup language.
 Still, you can create the UI by manually putting controls on the window in the design mode.
 However, the approach based on XAML significantly accelerates the UI design and is much more efficient in practice.
-So, we use this approach here and start by opening MainWindow.xaml (to do so double-click MainWindow.xaml under the Arm64.MobileApp.XamarinForms in the Solution Explorer).
+So, you will use this approach here and start by opening `MainWindow.xaml` (to do so double-click MainWindow.xaml under the Arm64.MobileApp.XamarinForms in the Solution Explorer).

-Next, modify MainWindow.xaml as follows:
+Next, modify `MainWindow.xaml` as follows:

 ```XML
 <?xml version="1.0" encoding="utf-8" ?>